AdamLaV/CPPLab_1/Notes/notes.md

 ## NOTES

+#### Degrees and radians
     Converting from degrees to radians

     Decrees are converted to radians in the following way:

     radians = ( degrees * pi ) / 180 ;

     Converting from radians to degrees

     Radians are converted to degrees in the following way:

     degrees=( radians * 180 ) / pi ;